By Alex Morgan, Senior AI Tools Analyst

 -

 Chatbot Innovations: Numerous companies have built upon Talkie’s language processing concepts.
-For instance, Customer service chatbot platforms like Ada leverage this foundational understanding to personalize user interactions.
+For instance, customer service chatbot platforms like Ada leverage this foundational understanding to personalize user interactions.
 Ada successfully reduced customer service workload by automating responses to 80% of inquiries, demonstrating real-world application of longstanding concepts in linguistic AI.

 -